 l) A non-DMG STA may transmit individually addressed or group addressed Null Data frames within the ATIM window to indicate the STA’s intent to change power management modes.
 The STA may transition into PS mode after acknowledgments have been successfully received for all individually addressed Null Data frames or after the STA has transmitted group addressed Null Data frames at least dot11BSSBroadcastNullCount times.

-The problem with using individually-addressed frames is that you never really know who’s in the IBSS.
-It would be far more robust (and simpler and faster too) to just spam out group-addressed frames.

-Furthermore, the wording appears to allow the STA to indicate PS mode but not transition to it, and does not address transitioning back to AM.
+The wording appears to allow the STA to indicate PS mode but not transition to it, and does not address transitioning back to AM.
+More generally, the choices to be made (unicast v. broadcast, whom to unicast, how many times to broadcast) are not clear.

 3) IBSS issue 3